FIFO jobs are a different kind of career path.

 Can I stay focused in repetitive or demanding conditions?

-FIFO work can be rewarding, but it is not something to accept blindly.
+It is not something to accept blindly.

-FIFO jobs appear in industries where the work location is remote, project-based, physically demanding, or difficult to staff locally.
+FIFO jobs appear in industries where the work location is remote, project-based, physically demanding, specialized, or difficult to staff locally.

-Here are the main industries where FIFO jobs are common.
+Below are the main industries where FIFO jobs are common.

 Mining is one of the best-known FIFO industries.